 The one you read around the dinner table.

 The one you take to church and bible study.

 The one you mark up with beautiful colored pencils and highlighters.

-As much as I want to see you enjoy this series on books of character, if your children are not seeing you in this book on the regular basis I would suggest you put all the other books on hold until you get THIS ONE out.
+As much as I want to see you enjoy this series on books of character, if your children are not seeing you in this book on a regular basis I would suggest you put all the other books on hold until you get THIS ONE out.
 This will transform your home like no other book!
-It is God’s Word and it is sharper then a doubled edge sword !
+It is God’s Word and it is sharper than a double-edged sword!